Mirandinha (footballer, born 1952): International career

-Mirandinha earned four caps with the Brazilian national team at the 1974 FIFA World Cup, scoring no goals and accumulating one yellow card in a first round match versus Zaire.
+Mirandinha earned four caps with the Brazil national team at the 1974 FIFA World Cup, scoring no goals and accumulating one yellow card in a first round match versus Zaire.
 His other appearances included once as a starter in a 0–0 tie against Scotland in the first round, and twice more as a second-half substitute in losses to Netherlands in the second round and to Poland in the third place match.
 He was also an unused substitute in three additional matches in the tournament.